Froussios/New-Intro-To-Rx/Appendix/Usage guidelines.md

+# Usage guidelines

 This is a list of quick guidelines intended to help you when writing Rx queries.

 * Members that return a sequence should never return null.
 This applies to IEnumerable<T> and IObservable<T> sequences.
 Return an empty sequence instead.
 * Dispose of subscriptions.